nixops4/nixops4/doc/architecture/001-Nix-for-deployment-configuration.md

 This end state can only materialize through a sequence of steps, through some tool that performs the actions necessary.

-Unlike imperative systems, where e.g. `execve` is a reasonably good, highly standard interface for "large scale" integration across ecosystems, declarative systems have no such standard interface.
+Unlike imperative systems, where e.g. `execve` is a reasonably good, highly standard interface for integration across ecosystems, declarative systems have no such standard interface.
 I ascribe this to the fact that declarative systems are more complex and diverse, demanding more than what operating systems "naturally" provide.
-For instance, multiple programming paradigms may be used, and the operations on the declared entities will differ between systems.
+For instance, multiple declarative programming paradigms may be used, and the operations on the declared entities will differ between systems, and the systems will have different invariants.

-It follows that boundaries between declarative systems are a hindrance to integration.
+It follows that boundaries between declarative systems are a hindrance to integration of those systems.

 Nix is a configuration language and package manager, both of which are useful tools for managing deployments.